leoafarias/fvm/README.md

 Flutter Version Management: A simple cli to manage Flutter SDK versions.

-Features:
+**Features:**

 * Configure Flutter SDK version per project
 * Ability to install and cache multiple Flutter SDK Versions
 * Easily switch between Flutter channels & versions
 * Per project Flutter SDK upgrade

-## Project Specific Channels or Versions

-If all you want is to use the latest stable version or a specific channel for all your projects, you should be using [Flutter Channels](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels).
+## Version Management

-This tool allows you similar functionality to Channels; however it caches those versions locally, so you don't have to wait for a full setup every time you want to switch versions.
+This tool allows you to manage multiple; however, it caches these versions locally, so you don't have to wait for a full setup every time you want to switch versions.

-Also, it allows you to grab versions by a specific tag, i.e. 1.2.0.
+Also, it allows you to grab versions by a specific release, i.e. 1.2.0.
 In case you have projects in different Flutter SDK versions and do not want to upgrade.

 ## Usage